PitherBro/math/README.md

 ***
-Mission Start Date(started programming):  <strong>Mar 22, 9:42 PM</strong><br>
+Mission Start Date(started programming):  <strong>Mar 22, 9:42 PM????</strong><br>

-Deadline(I run out of free time): <strong> Mar 24, 8:30am</strong>
+Deadline: <strong>we don't know</strong>

-To clarify any inconsistancies in work time ~24hrs - ~36hrs.
+## A little history:
-- the math function(3x+1) used in the prgroam is recycled from an earlier project i did for fun [see Histories](#histories-and-explination-of-project).
+- The math function(3x+1) used in the prgroam is recycled from an earlier project i did for fun [see Histories](#histories-and-explination-of-project).
-- it took me a few tries to get it right, i'll probably do the same again.
+- It took me a few tries to get it right, i'll probably do the same again.

 ****